GIScience/gis-training-resource-center/content/Modul_9/en_qgis_modul_9_ex1.md

 `````

 ## STEP 2: Catchments for operational facilities
 Look into the attributes of the waterpoints layer.
-Filter for all waterpoints that are operational (`Extract by Attribute`).
+Filter for all waterpoints that are operational (search for `Extract by Attribute`).
 Redo the analysis for operational waterpoints only.

 :::{dropdown} Watch here:
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/modul_9_task1_3.mp4"></video>